The American people, especially the patriotic ones, simply do not want to hear or believe any bad news about their country.

 bad news about America even now, when the former "beacon of humanity"

-the humanity sliding to own demise.
-Those patriots still invest
+the human civilization sliding to its own demise.
+Those patriots

 their hopes in Pres.
 Trump